MAISON DE LA GARE'S TEAM

 Arouna came to Saint Louis from Kolda in the south of Senegal in 2006.
 He is currently in secondary school and intends at any price to complete his education.
 Arouna is a model and an inspiration for the younger talilbés.

-Long-term volunteers, Senegalese and international, have made crucial contributions to Maison de la Gare's development since its beginnings.
+Volunteers have made crucial contributions to Maison de la Gare's development since its beginnings.
 Those currently involved include: